krobonic/sort-id/readme.md

 # sort-id

 Time sortable, type-prefixed IDs.
-Each ID consists of a base 36 encoded timestamp, which can be alphabetically sorted, followed by a random string.
+Each ID consists of a type prefix, followed by a base 36 encoded timestamp (which can be alphabetically sorted), and finally a random string.

 Examples